 Unsheltered Residents

-Baseline: During a 2017 survey in Oakland, a total of 2,761 individuals were counted as experiencing homelessness, with over 68% of such individuals identifying as Black or African American.
+Baseline: During a 2017 survey in Oakland, a total of 2,761 individuals were counted as experiencing homelessness, with over 68% identifying as Black or African American.
 Homeless advocates estimate that the actual number of persons experiencing homelessness is closer to 9,000.

-Measure of Success: The number of people moving from homelessness to permanent housing increases, and racial disparities among unsheltered residents is reduced.
+Measure of Success: The number of people moving from homelessness to permanent housing increases, and disparities among unsheltered residents is reduced.

 Racial Diversity